emelynataly77/emelynataly77.github.io/projects/chess-viz.md

 What’s immediately clear from the data is that popularity doesn’t always equal success.
 For example, the most commonly played opening is the Sicilian Defense, Closed Variation, appearing in 32,617 games.
 However, it has a relatively low average win rate of just 32.17%.
 On the other hand, the Sicilian Defense, Nyezhmetdinov-Rossolimo Attack shows up in only 17,184 games, yet has the highest win rate at 41.80%.

-So while certain openings are widely used, that doesn’t necessarily make them the most effective — sometimes the best moves are the ones less played.
+So while certain openings are widely used, that doesn’t necessarily make them the most effective, sometimes the best moves are the ones less played.
 Keep in mind that this viz did not take player skill level into account.
-S
     </p>
   </div>
 </div>